BigChatto/history-of-pele/README.md

 5. Submit a pull request detailing your changes.

 Please ensure that your contributions adhere to the existing code style and guidelines.

+## Validator Testing

+HTML
+- No errors were returned when passing through the official W3C validator.

+  CSS
+  - No errors were found on the when passing through the official (jigsaw) validator.

+  Accessibility
+  - I confirmed that the colors and fonts chosen are easy to read and accessible by running it through lighthouse in devtools.

+## Testing

+- I tested that this website works flawlessly on Chrome, Firefox, and Safari.

+- I verified that the project is fully responsive and looks good on all standard screen sizes using the devtools device toolbar.

+- The navigation, header, about us, sign up, and contact text are all easily readable and well laid out.

+- The form validation is working perfectly.
+It requires entries in the name and email fields, and the submit button functions flawlessly, providing a smooth user experience.

+- I have confirmed that the website is user-friendly and easy to understand, ensuring a positive experience for all users, regardless of their browsing preferences or devices.

 ## License